casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 <img src={useBaseUrl("/image/tutorials/ledger/device/10-fee.jpg")} alt="10-fee" width="600" />

 6. Verify **target** - **NOTE** this **IS NOT** a public key of the recipient but the hash of that key.
-Compare the public key with the value in the Web wallet which shows you two fields for the recipient public key and target.".
+Compare the public key with the value in the block explorer which shows you two fields for the recipient public key and target.

 <img src={useBaseUrl("/image/tutorials/ledger/device/11-target-1.jpg")} alt="11-target-1" width="600" />